Welcome to the English page of IBO-Nederland!

 Accommodation, food and coordination of the work

 IBO expects the project to provide for safe and good accommodation.
 Luxury is not expected.
 A clean and dry space, if possible with beds, will do.
+And of course some kind of sanitary possiblities.

 Also breakfast, lunch and dinner should be provided for by the project.
 Depending on possibilities, arrangements can be made for the volunteers to cook for themselves or to have someone cook for them.